2019–20 Premier League: Effects of the COVID-19 pandemic

 From March 2020, the season was affected by the COVID-19 pandemic.
-On 10 March, the match between Manchester City and Arsenal, due to be played the next day after being rescheduled due to City's participation in the 2020 EFL Cup Final, was postponed.
+On 10 March, the match between Manchester City and Arsenal, due to be played the next day after being rescheduled due to City's participation in the 2020 EFL Cup final, was postponed.
 A number of Arsenal players had made close contact with Olympiacos owner Evangelos Marinakis, who had tested positive for infection with the coronavirus, when the two teams had met in the Europa League 13 days earlier.
-It is the first football season in England to be halted since the 1939–40 season was abandoned after only three games following the outbreak of the Second World War.
+It was the first football season in England to be halted since the 1939–40 season was abandoned after only three games following the outbreak of the Second World War.

 On 12 March, it was revealed that three Leicester City players were self-isolating.
 Manchester City announced that their defender Benjamin Mendy was also self-isolating, after a family member displayed symptoms of the virus.
 Later in the evening, it was then confirmed that Arsenal head coach Mikel Arteta had tested positive for coronavirus.
 As a result of Arteta's positive test, the match between Brighton & Hove Albion and Arsenal, scheduled for 14 March at the Amex, was postponed.
 On 13 March, Chelsea announced that their winger Callum Hudson-Odoi had tested positive for coronavirus.

 On 13 March, following an emergency meeting between the Premier League, The Football Association (FA), the English Football League and the FA Women's Super League, it was unanimously decided to suspend professional football in England until at least 4 April 2020.
 On 19 March, the suspension was extended to at least 30 April 2020.
 At the same time the FA agreed to extend the season indefinitely, past the scheduled end date of 1 June.
 In April 2020, the Secretary of State for Health and Social Care, Matt Hancock, called on Premier League players to take a pay cut during the pandemic.
 The PFA rejected the call as they felt that a cut for all players would impact the Exchequer with a loss of income tax revenue.
 Several clubs, including Watford, Southampton and West Ham United, all agreed to defer their wages.
+Even there was considered the option of cancelling the championship.
 Later in April, the Premier League produced a plan, nicknamed "Project Restart", aimed at restarting the league and playing all 92 remaining matches over a six-week period at approved, neutral stadiums.
 Watford, Aston Villa and Brighton, all near the bottom of the table, were of the opinion that it would be unfair to play the games in such different conditions when at risk of relegation but would be more in favour if the threat of relegation was removed.
 From 19 May 2020, players were allowed to return to group training in preparation for restarting the league.
 They were permitted to be in groups of no more than five with all training sessions lasting no longer than 75 minutes for each player.
 Social distancing rules must be adhered to during the sessions.